ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 walkDog()
 ```

-Again, if a function is only declared, it will not do it's job.
-We have to call it to tell it it's time to do it's job.
+Again, if a function is only declared, it will not do its job.
+We have to call it to tell it it is time to do its job.
 We can call a function as many times as you want.
 Add a call to your function and make sure it runs!

 <div class="try-it">
   <h2>Try It: Writing Your Own Functions</h2>